-Research Paper (40%) (Final Paper 30%; Proposal 10%)
+Research Paper (35%) (Final Paper 25%; Proposal 10%)

-You may write a research paper focusing on a topic related to class concepts or cannabis policy, however the instructor will also supply a list of possible topics during the second class.
+You may write a research paper focusing on a topic related to class concepts or cannabis policy, however the instructor will also supply a list of possible topics during the first class.
 Students may choose a topic outside of these examples, and creativity is encouraged.
 However, Canadian drug policy must remain central to the paper (you can, for example, compare Canada to Portugal or compare Israel's medical cannabis policy to Canada's).
 It is strongly recommended that you come and discuss the topic with the instructor during office hours or after class before submitting a proposal.
 For more information on the research paper, see Blackboard.
 The proposal and paper will be discussed at length during the first class.

 The proposal must include three subheadings: 1) INTRODUCTION: an introduction to your chosen topic no more than 1 page double spaced, 2) RESEARCH QUESTION: a research question or thesis statement you will answer or argue in your paper, and 3) SOURCES: with five relevant academic sources to your paper.
 For this last section, students must pull out the main points or ideas from the articles, and explain the significance of the work as it relates to their research question.
 This should be completed in ASA or APA format.
-The proposal is due after Reading Week at the beginning of class on May.
-31st and is worth 10% of your final paper grade.
+The proposal is due after Reading Week at the beginning of class on Feb.
+27th and is worth 10% of your final paper grade.

-The final Research Paper is due June 14th by 4pm and students will submit two copies: one copy to portal and one copy to turninit.com by 4pm that day.
+The final Research Paper is due March 20th by 4pm and students will submit three copies: one hardcopy to the instructor at the beginning of class, one copy to portal and one copy to turninit.com by 4pm that day.
 The instructor will provide the turnitin info closer to the date.
-The research paper is worth 30%, with an additional 10% from the proposal, for a total of 40%.
+The research paper is worth 25%, with an additional 10% from the proposal, for a total of 35%.
 You should use APA or ASA format, use standard 12 point font, double spaced and 1 inch margins.
-The Research Paper must not exceed 12 pages (not including title page or references).
+The Research Paper must not exceed 10 pages (not including title page or references).
 You should draw on your readings for this class and class lectures and discussions to formulate your essay.
-Please note: the paper itself does NOT need to include the same subheadings as the proposal - please organize it as you wish.